-Sections of the population who are vulnerable and must be empowered, and whose needs are reflected in the goals and targets, include children, youth, persons with disabilities (of whom more than 80% live in poverty), older persons, indigenous peoples, migrants regardless of migration status, refugees and internally displaced persons.
-People living in areas affected by conflict, terrorism and humanitarian emergencies are also experiencing severe challenges.
+People who are vulnerable and must be empowered, and whose needs are reflected in the Goals and targets, include children, youth, persons with disabilities (of whom more than 80% live in poverty), older persons, indigenous peoples, migrants, refugees and internally displaced persons.
+People living in areas affected by conflict, crime, violence, terrorism and humanitarian emergencies are also experiencing severe challenges.

-We are committed to ending poverty in all its forms, including extreme poverty, by 2030.
+We are committed to ending poverty in all its forms and dimensions, including by eradicating extreme poverty by 2030.
 All people must enjoy a basic standard of living, including through social protection systems.
-We are also determined to end hunger and malnutrition and to achieve food security as a matter of priority.
-We will devote resources to developing rural areas and supporting small farmers, especially women farmers, herders and fishers.
+We are also determined to end hunger and to achieve food security as a matter of priority and to end all forms of malnutrition, welcoming the Rome Declaration on Nutrition and the Framework for Action in this regard.
+We will devote resources to developing rural areas and sustainable agriculture and supporting smallholder farmers, especially women farmers, herders and fishers, particularly in least developed countries.

 We commit to providing inclusive and equitable quality education at all levels – early childhood, primary, secondary, tertiary, technical and vocational training.
-All people, irrespective of gender, age, race, ethnicity, or migration status, and including persons with disabilities, indigenous peoples, children and youth in vulnerable situations, should have access to life-long learning opportunities that help them acquire the knowledge and skills needed to exploit opportunities and to participate fully in society.
-We will strive to provide children and youth with a nurturing environment for the full realization of their rights and capabilities, turning a ‘youth bulge’ into a ‘youth dividend’, including through supportive and strong families, schools and communities, all of which contribute to sustainable development.
+All people, irrespective of sex, age, race, ethnicity, and including persons with disabilities, migrants, indigenous peoples, children and youth, especially those in vulnerable situations, should have access to life-long learning opportunities that help them acquire the knowledge and skills needed to exploit opportunities and to participate fully in society.
+We will strive to provide children and youth with a nurturing environment for the full realization of their rights and capabilities, turning a ‘youth bulge’ into a ‘youth dividend’, including through schools and communities.

 To promote physical health and well-being and to extend life expectancy for all, we must achieve universal health coverage and access to quality health care.
 No one must be left behind.
 We commit to accelerating the progress made to date in reducing newborn, child and maternal mortality by ending all such preventable deaths before 2030.
-We are committed to ensuring universal access to sexual and reproductive health care services, including for family planning, information and education.
+We are committed to ensuring universal access to sexual and reproductive health-care services, including for family planning, information and education.
 We will equally accelerate the pace of progress made in fighting malaria, HIV/AIDS, tuberculosis, hepatitis, Ebola and other communicable diseases and epidemics, including by addressing growing anti-microbial resistance and the problem of unattended diseases affecting developing countries.
-We are committed to devoting greater efforts to the prevention and control of non-communicable diseases, including behavioural and developmental disorders, which constitute a major challenge for sustainable development.
+We are committed to the prevention and treatment of non-communicable diseases, including behavioural, developmental and neurological disorders, which constitute a major challenge for sustainable development.

 We will seek to build strong economic foundations for all our countries.
 Sustained, inclusive and sustainable economic growth is essential for prosperity.
 This will only be possible if wealth is shared and income inequality is addressed.
 We will work to build dynamic, sustainable, innovative and people-centred economies, promoting youth employment and women’s economic empowerment, in particular, and decent work for all.
-We will eradicate forced labour and human trafficking and eliminate all the worst forms of child labour.
+We will eradicate forced labour and human trafficking and end child labour in all its forms.
 All countries stand to benefit

 from having a healthy and well-educated workforce with the knowledge and skills needed for productive and fulfilling work and full participation in society.
-We will adopt policies which increase productive capacities, productivity and productive employment; financial inclusion; sustainable agriculture, pastoralist and fisheries development; sustainable industrial development; universal access to affordable, reliable, sustainable and modern energy services; sustainable transport systems; and resilient infrastructure.
+We will strengthen the productive capacities of least-developed countries in all sectors, including through structural transformation.
+We will adopt policies which increase productive capacities, productivity and productive employment; financial inclusion; sustainable agriculture, pastoralist and fisheries development; sustainable industrial development; universal access to affordable, reliable, sustainable and modern energy services; sustainable transport systems; and quality and resilient infrastructure.